How to Avoid the Most Common, Costly, and Devious Car Dealership Scams In the World.

 The internet Today has certainly become one big part of our lives and as such, one cannot go a day without it.
 But how do you avoid devious car dealership scams?
 According to the United Nations Agency, about 3.2 Billion populates in the world used the internet in 2015.

-- Faking and Luring: Scammers use fake big name websites that say they are offering a cash escrow service, in which they act as a intermediary between buyer and seller.
+- Faking and Luring: Scammers use fake big name websites that say they are offering a cash escrow service, in which they act as an intermediary between the buyer and seller.
 What they’ll make you do is for you to send the money to them and ask the seller to send the title.
-The Dark between the light.
+The Dark between the lights.
 That would be the end of it, and your money is gone as soon as the money is sent.

 - The Curb-stoners: These are the so-called car dealers who pose as individuals in order to scam you.
 They will normally post ads in various classified sites like Craigslist pretending to be the owner and just trying to sell their vehicle.
 Don’t think this is harmless, but these people are are usually selling vehicles with serius hidden problems that can affect your safety and value.
 They usually sell vehicles that no reputable dealer would go near it.